The Ten Commandments (1956 film): Special effects

+DeMille was reluctant to discuss the technical details of the optical tricks used in the parting and crossing of the Red Sea.
+The parting of the Red Sea was considered the most difficult special effect ever performed up to that time.
+It took eight months of VistaVision filming, cost $1 million, and combined footage shot in Egypt at the Red Sea and Abu Rawash with footage shot in Hollywood at Paramount.
+Paramount built a huge water tank split by a U-shaped trough, into which approximately 360,000 gallons of water were released from the sides.
+To achieve the effect of the parting of the waters, the footage of the water pouring over the trough was printed in reverse.
+The sideways filming of the turbulent backwash of a large waterfall (also built on the Paramount backlot) was used to create the effect of the walls of the parted sea.
+The shots of the parting and the closing of the Red Sea required a maximum of 12 film negatives that were combined in Paul Lerpae's optical printer using the split screen, rotoscope and blue screen techniques.
+Matte paintings of rocks by Jan Domela concealed the matte lines between the location footage and the studio's water effects.
+The parting of the Red Sea is considered by many to be one of the greatest special effects of all time.

-The voice of God in the burning bush scene was provided by Charlton Heston, but the voice of God in the tablet-giving scene was provided by a voice actor with a deep bass voice, Jesse Delos Jewkes, who was a member of the Mormon Tabernacle Choir.
+Paramount borrowed several Disney animators, including Joshua Meador, for the Pillar of Fire and the Finger of God sequences.
+The swirling sparks that emerge when the fire appears and disappears were created by superimposing slow-motion footage of burning magnesium.
+The Pillar of Fire contains nine shades of color, and three distinct drawings were animated for each frame of the writing of the Ten Commandments.
+The voice of God in the tablet-giving scene was provided by a voice actor with a deep bass voice, Jesse Delos Jewkes, who was a member of the Mormon Tabernacle Choir.
 Additionally, Jewkes' voice was enhanced by the use of the vox humana stop of the Salt Lake Tabernacle organ.
-De Mille, who was good friends with LDS church president David O. McKay, asked for and received permission to record the organ from President McKay.
+DeMille, who was good friends with LDS church president David O. McKay, asked for and received permission to record the organ from McKay.

 Music

 The score for The Ten Commandments was composed and conducted by Elmer Bernstein.
 Initially, DeMille hired Bernstein, then a relatively unknown film composer, to write and record only the diegetic music required for the film's dance sequences and other onscreen musical passages, with the intention of employing frequent collaborator Victor Young to write the score proper.
 However, Young turned down the assignment due to his own failing health, causing DeMille to hire Bernstein to write the underscore as well.